Letters from Lodi

 2. As part of the contemporary trend towards single vineyard designation, the wine comes entirely from one of Lodi's heritage vineyards, the Shinn family's Mule Plane Vineyard — so-called because this 5-acre block of own-rooted (i.e., not grafted on rootstocks from a different variety) was originally leveled by mule and plow back in the late 1920s.

-3. Stylistically, the wine is relatively light and almost prickly in acidity, which gives this varietal red a precise, shiny and sharply focused profile very much in keeping with the growing consumer preference for wines that are the opposite of "big," "fat" or overly ripe in fruitiness.
-The big bonus about this style, which is almost European in its sleek, nimble feel, is that these qualities are exactly what gives this wine an exceptional food versatility, especially with pastas, Mediterranean style dishes, toothsome salads in balsamic vinaigrettes, and seafoods such as grilled salmon and raw tuna.
+3. Stylistically, the wine is relatively light and almost prickly in acidity, which gives this varietal red a precise, shiny, and sharply focused profile very much in keeping with the growing consumer preference for wines that are the opposite of "big," "fat" or overly ripe in fruitiness.
+The big bonus about this style, which is almost European in its sleek, nimble feel, is that these qualities are exactly what gives this wine exceptional food versatility, especially with pasta, Mediterranean-style dishes, toothsome salads in balsamic vinaigrettes, and seafood such as grilled salmon and raw tuna.